 If the plan is to buy a car from a dealership, try and time your purchase for the end of the month.
 Many dealers have sales quotas to try and fill on a monthly basis, so if they are short on their quota as the month draws to a close, there’s a chance you could get a better deal with a nice juicy discount or some extras thrown in.

 Buy Your First Car With a Loan from Cashify Loans

-The team at Cashify has been proudly helping everyday Aussies get behind the wheel of their very first car with our competitive Car Loans.
-We offer fast approvals and can tailor a car loan to suit you.
+The team at Cashify has been proudly helping everyday Aussies get behind the wheel of their very first car with our competitive Car Loans or a simple personal caravan loan.
+We offer fast approvals for any cash loan in Australia and can tailor a car loan to suit you.
 If you’re in the market for your first car and you need finance to make the purchase, talk to us first.
 We’ll help you get on the road sooner rather than later.

 Disclaimer: Please note this content is of general nature only and does not take into account your personal objectives, financial situations or needs.
 For advice tailored to your financial situation, it is advised that you seek guidance from an accountant or financial advisor.
 The information contained in this article is correct at the date of publication.